wasp-lang/wasp/waspc/README.md

 9. Reviewer will merge the branch into `main`.
 Yay!

 NOTE: Why don't you use a cabal freeze file?
-   In order to support multiple architectures (or ghc versions), we have decided against using a cabal freeze file and instead use the `index-state` feature to get package version pinning.
+   In order to better support a wider range of developer operating systems, we have decided against using a cabal freeze file and instead use cabal's `index-state` feature to get package version pinning from hackage.
 See this question for more: https://github.com/haskell/cabal/issues/8059

 ## Design docs (aka RFCs)